ibm-cloud-docs/vmwaresolutions/vmonic/eos-vmware-shared.md

 {{site.data.keyword.vcf-aas}} is based on VMware NSX-T software and is provided at near-identical [pricing](/docs/vmwaresolutions?topic=vmwaresolutions-eos-vmware-shared#eos-vmware-shared-pricing).
 As of December 2024, {{site.data.keyword.vcf-aas}} multitenant is available in 7 {{site.data.keyword.cloud_notm}} regions, with more regions being added periodically.

-As of 28 March 2024, new orders for {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} instances are no longer accepted.
+As of 28 March 2024, new orders for {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} instances are not accepted.
 If you are an existing customer, you can continue to use your {{site.data.keyword.vm-shared}} deployments until 15 January 2025.
 However, IBM strongly recommends that you immediately assess your workloads and plan your migration to {{site.data.keyword.vcf-aas}}.

 {{site.data.keyword.cloud_notm}} offers secure, simple, and cost-effective onboarding and migration options: either self-service or assisted.
 For more information, see [Migrating from {{site.data.keyword.vm-shared}} to {{site.data.keyword.vcf-aas}}](/docs/vmwaresolutions?topic=vmwaresolutions-shared_migration).